Ghost-chu/QuickShop-Reremake/README.md

 # QuickShop-Reremake
 QuickShop is a shop plugin, that allows players to sell items from a chest with no commands.
 It allows players to purchase any number of items easily.
 In fact, this plugin doesn't even have any commands that a player would ever need!

-Reremake is a fork for QuickShop NotLikeMe, QSRR has more features and bug fixes.
+QuickShop-Reremake is a fork for QuickShop NotLikeMe, QuickShop-Reremake has more features and bug fixes.

 QuickShop-Reremake makes by Minecraft Server SunnySide Community from https://github.com/KaiKikuchi/QuickShop upstream repo.